codingPhuc/Learning_Programming_vault/Deepseeks.md

 there is multiple layer in pytouch and Nvidia GPU

 Does it mean that pytouch have a similar library , but does not have the correct parameter that Nvida library have ? basically there is an abstraction in the python library that allow you to do 99% of the funcitonality  and when you go deeper near the meta that let you drive into the 1% where C++ the CUDE library is implemented

+DeepSeek -> Foundational models… + thinking foundational models (math, coding, reasoning, etc.)

+there is a  tiny ml    community
+sandiago  ml